John C. Morley was the oldest of five children born

 On February 3,

-joined the 192nd Tank Battalion at Fort Knox,
+assigned to the 192nd Tank Battalion at Fort Knox,

 Kentucky.
-On July 2, 1941, he was promoted to
+On July 2, 1941, he was promoted

 to captain and made the commanding officer of

 Headquarters Company.
 Later, he was given

-duty of intelligence officer, or S-2, for the
+the duty of intelligence officer, or S-2, for the

 On one occasion, as part of his job, John was sent into the jungle to find the surviving members of a Japanese bomber that had been shot down.
 John returned from this assignment having captured the Japanese bomber crew.